-The thread on the rods is very fine.
+- The thread on the rods is very fine.
 Hence very little torque will exert strong force when closing the clamps.
-Excessive force will cause the blocks to shear of.
+Excessive force can cause the blocks to shear of.
 Please use the tips of your finger with minimal effort when tightening the clamps.

 Glueing wooden blocks to aluminum clamps:

-Please avoid Epoxy or Polyester resin, they bond will not be strong enough.
+- Please avoid Epoxy or Polyester resin, the bond will not be strong enough.

 Removing tower clamps

-Tower clamps are easy to remove and ready for next use in minutes.
-Plane and then extend the wooden block.
+- Tower clamps are easy to remove and ready for next use in minutes.
+Plane and add material to the wooden block.

-A disc sander can be used to prepare the tower clamps.
+- A disc sander can be used to prepare the tower clamps for reuse.

-Most of the time it is sufficient to cut the old blocks back and glue new wooden blocks to them.
+- Most of the time it is sufficient to cut the old blocks back and add more material.